|

 Example

 DiscussionEarly proponents of induction, such as Francis Bacon, saw it as a way of understanding nature in an unbiased way, as it derives laws from neutral observation.
-In argument, starting with the detail anchors your persuasion in reality, starting from immediate sensory data of what can be seen and touched and then going to the big picture of ideas, principles and general rules.
-Starting from the small and building up to the big can be less threatening than starting with the big stuff.
+Induction uses evidence more than logic when it says 'all these are true, so that should be true too'.
+This can result in a more uncertain and probabilistic conclusion than the more contained and certain deductive reasoning.
+Inductive arguments are hence always open to question as, by definition, the conclusion is a bigger bag than the evidence on which it is based.
+This breadth allows it to be used where deductive methods may not work, for example in prediction or invention.
+In argument, starting with the detail anchors your persuasion in reality, using immediate sensory data of what can be seen and touched and then going to the big picture of ideas, principles and general rules.
+Starting from the small and building up to the big can be less threatening than starting with the big stuff, which can make inductive arguments more persuasive as people may understand the process better than a more clinical deduction.
 Scientists create scientific laws by observing a number of phenomena, finding similarities and deriving a law which explains all things.
 A good scientific law is highly generalized and may be applied in many situations to explain other phenomena.
-For example the laws of gravity was used to predict the movement of the planets.
-Inductive arguments are always open to question as, by definition, the conclusion is a bigger bag than the evidence on which it is based.
+For example the law of gravity was used to predict the movement of the planets.
+Of course when you find a law, you have to spend ages proving it and convincing others that it is true.
 In set theory, an inductively created rule is a superset of the members that are taken as the start point.
 The only way to prove the rule is to identify all members of the set.
 This is often impractical.
 It may, however, be possible to calculate the probability that the rule is true.
 In this way, inductive arguments can be made to be more valid and probable by adding evidence, although if this evidence is selectively chosen, it may falsely hide contrary evidence.
 Inductive reasoning thus needs trust and demonstration of integrity more than deductive reasoning.
+The clear danger with induction is that it is used to create 'proof' to support beliefs rather than possibilities that facilitate exploration.
 Inductive reasoning is also called Generalizing as it takes specific instances and creates a general rule.
 See alsoInductive Fallacies, Deductive reasoning, Effects-to-cause reasoning, Chunking questions |

 |